Skip to Content

 • Failing to Update the Estate Plan: Life changes such as marriage, divorce, the birth of a child, or the purchase of a new home should prompt updates to your estate plan.
 Failing to revise your plan can result in outdated information that does not reflect your current wishes or circumstances.

-• Overlooking Important Documents: Many people neglect important documents such as a living will, advance healthcare directive, or power of attorney.
+• Overlooking Important Documents: Many people neglect important documents such as a living will, an advance healthcare directive, or a power of attorney.
 These documents are crucial for ensuring your medical and financial preferences are respected if you become incapacitated.

 • Inadequate Beneficiary Designations: It's essential to regularly review and update beneficiary designations on accounts such as life insurance policies, retirement plans, and bank accounts.
 Naming the wrong beneficiary or failing to update the designations can lead to unintended asset distribution.